-- 1. Load clean dishes and glasses in normal manner.
+- Load clean dishes and glasses in normal manner.
 Do not load any metal utensils or silverware. - 2.
 Do not add detergent. - 3.
-Turn dial to NORMAL WASH.
+Select the HEAVY WASH cycle.
 Close and latch door to start. - 4.
-Allow dishwasher to run for 40 minutes to reach the main wash portion of cycle. - 5.
+Allow dishwasher to run for 25 minutes to reach the main wash portion of cycle. - 5.
 Unlatch and open door and pour 2 cups of white vinegar into the bottom of dishwasher. - 6.
 Close and latch door and allow the cycle to finish.